Neil Tesser: Career

 Tesser's career has spanned over five decades, and has included work as a journalist, music critic, radio host and author.

 Tesser was a long-time jazz critic at the Chicago Reader, beginning his work there in the 1970s.
 Earlier in his career he wrote Reader's Hot Type column, covering sports among other topics.
 As a radio host, Tesser has hosted the nationally syndicated programs Miles Ahead and Listen Here!, as well as Chicago-based jazz shows on WNIB, WBEZ, WSBC, WCFJ.
+He currently hosts the Chicago portion of "Jazz Across America" which airs and streams at KSDS -FM in San Diego.

 As an author, Tesser wrote The Playboy Guide to Jazz, published in 1998 by Plume.
-He has composed liner notes for nearly 550 albums, which have garnered him one Grammy Award and another nomination.
+He has composed liner notes for nearly 600 albums, which have garnered him one Grammy Award and another nomination.
 Artists for whom Tesser has written liner notes include Blood, Sweat & Tears, John Coltrane, Freddie Hubbard, Gil Scott-Heron, Kurt Elling, Sonny Rollins, Thelonious Monk, Chick Corea, Bill Evans and Patricia Barber.

 Tesser is a member of The Recording Academy, formerly serving as vice chair of the board of trustees.